 \subsubsection{Usage of LLMs}

 Students were allowed to use \acfp{LLM} during this course, as long as they disclosed that usage.
-Considering the 144 responses to our survey, 91 reported using \acp{LLM} when solving assignments, while 53 reported that they did not use \acp{LLM}. \autoref{tab:llm-usage} shows the number of students that reported using each \ac{LLM} tool/platform, with the most popular ones being ChatGPT and Copilot.
+Considering the 144 responses to our survey, 91 reported using \acp{LLM} when solving assignments, while 53 reported that they did not use \acp{LLM}. \autoref{tab:llm-usage} shows the number of students who reported using each \ac{LLM} tool/platform, with the most popular ones being ChatGPT and Copilot.
 Furthermore, 21 students reported using more than one \ac{LLM}.
-We were interested to know if having used \acp{LLM} has an effect on how students perceived the usefulness of \prohelp (for example, students who used \acp{LLM} might have found \prohelp less useful due to already having personalized feedback from the \ac{LLM}).
+We were interested in whether using \acp{LLM} affects how students perceive the usefulness of \prohelp (for example, students who used \acp{LLM} might have found \prohelp less useful because they already had personalized feedback from the \ac{LLM}).
 In Figure~\ref{fig:llms-effect}, we show the usefulness ratings for students who used and did not use \acp{LLM}.
 According to the Mann-Whitney \(U\) test, there is no statistical difference between the two groups (\(W = 2261.50,\; p = 0.51,\; r = -0.06\)).